Events and Resources for You!

 If you would love to Donate to CAP for our general fund through this difficult financial period, we (of course!) will put your generous support to good use helping artists, arts organizations, and our art loving communities.

 Check out our facebook page for daily postings from our local artist community showing their us their latest creations.

-Send local event listings to Robin at email@example.com inclusion in this weekly ArtsLetter and our Resources page at ArtsPartner.org
+Send local event listings to Robin at firstname.lastname@example.org for inclusion in this weekly ArtsLetter and our Resources page at ArtsPartner.org

-The Trumansburg Conservatory of Fine Arts has all sorts of live events and performances!
+Trumansburg Conservatory of Fine Arts has all sorts of live events and performances!

 So many resources!!!
 Many of these have overlapped listings, but the more the better.
 Note: "NEW" means a new listing since our last ArtsLetter.

-NEW: New York State Council on the Arts (NYSCA) is offering many fine webinars of interest to Arts Organizations and artists.
+New York State Council on the Arts (NYSCA) is offering many fine webinars of interest to Arts Organizations and artists.
 The next one is "Moving your Content into the Digital World: Legal Guide" in partnership with Volunteer Lawyers for the Arts.
 NYSCA also has a GREAT resource page.